-This great lake in the heart of Cambodia is not only the largest body of fresh water in Southeast Asia, it’s also a UNESCO-designated biosphere, due to its truly remarkable natural features.
-The flow of water in Tonlé Sap changes direction twice during the course of the year, and the lake expands and contracts with the seasons.
-From November to May—the country’s dry season, the lake empties into the Mekong River.
-Once the rains begin, however, the waters reverse to form an enormous lake popular among both locals and travelers.
+This great lake covering 1,000 square miles (2,600 square kilometers) is not only the largest body of fresh water in Southeast Asia, it’s also a UNESCO-designated biosphere due to its remarkable natural features.
+The flow of water in Tonlé Sap changes direction twice during the course of the year, expanding and contracting with the seasons.

 Most travelers choose to experience Tonlé Sap by boat, whether en route between Siem Reap and Phnom Penh or during a daytime or sunset dinner cruise.
 Depending on the option chosen, a sightseeing boat ride might include a visit to Chong Khneas floating village of stilted houses, a fish and crocodile farm, and a meal at a traditional Khmer floating restaurant.